owahlen/mysmarthome/README.md

 * Scope: _profile:user_id_ (click Add Scope first to add)
 * Client Authentication Scheme: HTTP Basic (Recommended)
 * Note down the _Alexa Redirect URLs_

+Under _Permissions_ enable _Send Alexa Events_ to allow the skill to respond asynchronously to Alexa directives.

 Now open the LWA security profile created earlier and visit the Web Settings dialog.
 Provide each of the Redirect URL values from your skill in the _Allowed Return URLs_ field.